Visit our Colorado State Extension office for more news, tools and resources.

 • Colorado Master Gardener received over 50 applications to join the program.
 20 apprentices will begin in October; this is the second cohort of apprentices since the pandemic.
 We’re growing!

-• Family Leadership Training Session is hosting a youth class to over 40 young people, in partnership with the Jefferson County Libraries.
+• Family Leadership Training Session hosted a youth class to over 40 young people, in partnership with the Jefferson County Libraries.

 • Natural Resources completed the Low Flammability Extension fact sheet alongside Extension professionals from across the state, and sent to partners.